PennyLaneAI/catalyst/doc/dev/transforms.rst

         ...
         --my-hello-world                   -   An empty pass boilerplate that prints out hello world.

-Here the displaced ``--help`` message will be the ``summary`` we wrote in the tablegen file.
-The command line option to run our new pass is the string in the ``def MyHelloWorldPass : Pass<"my-hello-world"> `` line we defined in the tablegen file.
+Here the displayed ``--help`` message will be the ``summary`` we wrote in the tablegen file.
+The command line option to run our new pass is the template string in the def line in the tablegen file.

 To run the pass, simply do